squinkylabs/SquinkyVCV/docs/sq.md

 It works like you would expect.
 Details are in [Keyboard Summary](./keymap.md).

 Note that there is a blinking "DOS cursor".
 It is not connected to the mouse cursor in any way.
-All note editing is done via the keyboard an this cursor.
+All note editing is done via the keyboard and this cursor.